-With the keyword MaxStep the number of values m in the autocorrelation function ($t = [0, t_1, t_2, ..., t_m]$) can be set.
-The default value is half of the total number of simulation steps n used.
+With the keyword MaxFrame the number of values m in the autocorrelation function $(t = [0, t_1, t_2,, t_m])$ can be set.
+The default value is half of the total number of frames n read from the trajectory.

 A subset of atoms for which the property A should be selected/computed can be provided in the block Atoms.
-The block can contain element names (recurring keyword Element), or individual atom numbers (recurring keyword Atom).
+The block can contain element names (recurring keyword Element), region names (recurring keyword Region), or individual atom numbers (recurring keyword Atom).

 '''

 AutoCorrelation

 Atoms

 Atom integer

 Element string

+Region string

+End

 End

 '''